Group research at CAS

 For long-term stays, CAS provides accommodation for all fellows who do not live in Oslo through Frogner House Apartments (FHA).

 The apartments are fully furnished, including bed linen, towels, kitchenware, Wi-Fi and cable TV.
 All apartments come equipped with washing machines and dryers.
+The apartments are situated in Oslo's Frogner neighbourhood, within walking distance from CAS.

 Offices and seminar rooms